syncfusion-content/flutter-docs/Flutter/range-slider/basic-features.md

 The values currently selected in the range slider.
 The range slider's thumb is drawn corresponding to this value.
 For date values, the range slider doesn’t have auto interval support.
 So, it is necessary to set `interval`, `dateIntervalType`, and `dateFormat` for date values.

+N> The `onChanged` callback to update the visual appearance of the range slider when the user drags the thumb through interaction.

 ***Numeric range slider**

 {% tabs %}